By Dr. Josh Axe

 - Containing heart-healthy fats including omega-3 fatty acids.

-- Can help support healthy muscle mass, exercise recovery and performance, and healthy energy levels.
+- With 15 grams of protein per serving, it can help support healthy muscle mass, exercise recovery and performance, and healthy energy levels.

 - Promoting healthy body composition and fat metabolism.